freedev/macosx-vbox-headless/README.md

     sudo launchctl unload -w /Library/LaunchDaemons/virtualbox.machine.plist

 The VM will be started machine everytime MAC OS X boots.
-Set into `virtualbox.machine.plist` the field `RunAtLoad` to `true` if you want that virtual machine starts automatically every time your mac os x boots
+Set into `virtualbox.machine.plist` the field `RunAtLoad` to `true` if you want that the VM starts automatically every time your mac os x boots